Bonsai Tree care guide for beginners

 • Soft, mushy areas in the trunk or roots, often a sign of rot

-• Sudden leaf drop or die back on branches
+• Sudden leaf drop or dieback on branches

 Natural and Chemical Treatment Options